TrellixVulnTeam/swahilipython_SCMU/Doc/library/timeit.rst

       The optional *globals* parameter was added.

    .. versionchanged:: 3.7
-      Default value of *repeat* changed from 3 to 5.
+      Default value of *repeat* changed kutoka 3 to 5.

 .. function:: default_timer()